input-output-hk/marlowe-cardano/marlowe/cli-doc/export-redeemer.md

       --print-stats            Print statistics.
       -h,--help                Show this help text

-The minimum and maximum slot numbers generally should match the `--invalid-before` and `--invalid-hereafter` options of `cardano-cli transaction build`.

 Optionally, this command will print to `stderr` the size in bytes of the redeemer.